-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- The Mississippi Soybean Association has submitted a public comment letter to the U.S. Department of Agriculture regarding the Federal Crop Insurance Corporation's Expanding Access to Risk Protection rule.
 The organization, representing thousands of soybean growers, applauded some of the updates intended to streamline crop insurance policies but raised alarms over the proposed removal of prevented planting buy-up options.

-The association emphasized the critical role of fede more ST
+The association emphasized the critical role of federal crop insurance, particularly for farmers in th more ST

 Montana Healthcare Foundation Advocates for PRAMS Extension Approval (10)